amperser/proselint/proselint/demo.md

 They hae slain the Earl o' Moray and Lady Mondegreen. a girl with colitis goes by.

+# Skunked terms
+The building is deceptively large.
+The project would decimate the fragile wetland wilderness.
+Hopefully, one day we will all grow older.

 # Links
 www.google.com
 http://broken.proselint.com